7449/BannerLayout/README.md

 >gradle

-    compile 'com.ydevelop:bannerlayout:1.0.5'
+    compile 'com.ydevelop:bannerlayout:1.0.6'

 >Update log

-	1.0.5 ：  code refactoring to increase the method of capturing rotation status ...
+	1.0.6 ：  repair Meizu phone can not get the default color ...

 >If the network is loading pictures remember to add